ZackWilde27/Z3dPy/README.md

 import z3dpyOOP as zp
 ```

+Lastly, you'll need a display to draw on, I recommend PyGame, but you could use Tkinter or something.

 # Example Program

 Basically the 'Hello World' of Z3dPy.
 I'll be showing you the function version.
 The OOP version can be found in the wiki.